What are the operating hours for NCARB Customer Service?

 A red "Error" at the top of your report alerts you to a mistake that must be corrected before you can submit your experience report.
 Error messages are most often problems such as overlapping reporting periods or submitting too many training hours for the reporting period.
 You may not submit an experience report until all "Error" messages have been addressed and no longer appear.

 Can I submit two experience reports for the same reporting period if I am working full time at one firm and part time at another firm?

-Yes, the online reporting system will accept the two employments while providing you a warning regarding overlapping experience reports.
+Yes, the online reporting system will accept the two employments while providing you with a warning regarding overlapping experience reports.
 You will need to accept the warning message prior to submittal.
 NCARB may require additional documentation from your employers.

 What happens when I have documented all of the hours required to satisfy my jurisdiction’s experience requirement?

 Once your Record indicates that you have completed your jurisdiction’s experience requirement, your Record will automatically be placed in the queue for a final evaluation.
 After this evaluation, you will be updated by NCARB staff regarding your status and the next steps you'll need to take.

 How do I add an experience report for an employer already in the system?